Important information about law review membership is below. Information about the Law Review is also available in the NYLS Student Handbook.

 All students invited to join the Law Review (except evening students who just completed their first two semesters of law school and whose participation in Law Review will not begin until August 2014) are required to attend our Orientation in August.
 Orientation is typically held the week before fall classes start.
 All new members must be at the law school all day on the first day (Monday) of Orientation, including those students in the evening division.
 Evening students are required to attend evening sessions for the remainder of the week.
 All Law Review members are required to take either the day or evening section of “Legal Scholarship” during the fall semester.
 Other requirements will be explained during Orientation.

 For general inquiries, please email Editor-in-Chief Erik Lane at email@example.com .
-For questions relating to membership requirements and the Write-On Competition, please contact Professor Michelle Zierler, faculty advisor, at firstname.lastname@example.org or 212-431-2330.
+For questions relating to membership requirements and the Write-On Competition, please contact Professor Michelle Zierler, faculty publisher, at firstname.lastname@example.org or 212-431-2330.